RCIP

 How applications are processed

-• Per intake period, SED will issue up to 5 recommendations on a first come, first served basis.
+- Per intake period, SED will issue up to 5 recommendations on a first come, first served basis.

-• A maximum of 1 recommendation per NOC code will be approved each month, for a maximum of 2 recommendations per calendar year per NOC code.
+- A maximum of 1 recommendation per NOC code will be approved each month, for a maximum of 2 recommendations per calendar year per NOC code.

-• NOC codes excluded from the above criteria are 31102, 31301, 32101, and 33102 whereby, no limitations apply.
+- NOC codes excluded from the above criteria are:

-• Designated employers using this NOC code will be limited to 1 recommendation per calendar year.
+- 62020 – Food Service Supervisors – will only be considered for employers with 20 or more employees, but will exclude fast food restaurants.
+Designated employers using this NOC code may be limited to 1 recommendation per calendar year.

 Candidates may be requested to participate in a formal interview to further assess their application.
 Candidates deemed to satisfy the requirements of the Ministerial Instructions may be issued a recommendation certificate.